 Dr. Robinson also includes articles about teaching the various subject areas, creating a study environment, and other helpful insights.
 This has been expanded to serve as a more thorough course of study based upon feedback Dr. Robinson has received from many families who used the first version.

 The books themselves form the core of a valuable library and are worth the cost of the program if for no other reason than to have access to such books.
 Some of the titles in the curriculum are the McGuffey Reader series, Josephine Pollard's George Washington and Life of Christopher Columbus, Just So Stories, the Five Little Peppers series, Tom Sawyer, The Swiss Family Robinson, The Hound of the Baskervilles, Do and Dare by Horatio Alger, Two Years Before the Mast, Little Women, Little Men, Don Quixote, Diaries of George Washington, The Spy, Circulation of the Blood by William Harvey, Faraday's Lectures, The Prince by Machiavelli, Julius Caesar by Shakespeare, The Autobiography of Theodore Roosevelt, The Federalist Papers, Institutes of the Christian Religion by Calvin, and Paradise Lost.
 Version 2.2 also features complete science texts for high school, including advanced texts for students who need to work at more challenging levels.
-As previously mentioned, Dr. Robinson recommends the Saxon Math series, and he offers discounts on these if you wish to purchase them through him.

 I am thoroughly convinced of the value of reading worthwhile books as a major component of our home schooling, and this is a very affordable way to obtain more than 120,000 pages to build a library.
 Dr. Robinson's approach to homeschooling offers a model that most of us can glean from even if we do not follow it exactly.
 It also suggests a much broader realm of possibilities for many families who are reluctant to home school or who consider it beyond their capabilities.
 While such an independent, reading-based approach to education might present problems for auditory (hearing) and kinesthetic (hands-on) learners, the Robinsons have proven it successful with their own children.
 The Robinsons welcome comments and recommendations.